nelson-wpwang/accessors/runtimes/README.md

 accessors easier to read by clearly identifying which functions are provided by the accessor runtime and not native javascript or defined in the accessor itself.

+### Accessor Framework Functions

+These functions allow the accessor to describe its features and dependencies.
+Because these are not actually library functions they are not namespaced under the `rt` namespace.

+- `<void> create_port(<string> direction, <string> name, <object> options)`:
+Create a one-off port for this accessor.

+- `<void> provide_interface(<string> path, <object> mapping)`: Specify that this accessor implements a particular interface.
+The mapping assigns ports, specified as `'/interface/path.Port': <function name>`.

+- `<accessor> load_dependency(<string> path, <object> parameters=null)`: Loads a
+  new accessor as a dependency.
+Dependencies are guaranteed to exist at runtime.
+   - Dependencies are lazily init-ed, meaning that the dependency's `init` method is not called until the first time the dependency is accessed.
+   - You may call a dependency's `init` method directly to force immediate and predictable initialization.
+   - Attempts to call a dependency's `init` method after it has already been initialized are (**TODO:** ignored / throw an exception).

+- `<string> get_parameter(<string> parameter_name)`: Get the value of a
+configured parameter that was passed to accessor when it was created.
+Parameters allow for configuring generic accessors to specific instances of devices.

+- `<T> get(<string> port_name)`: Get the cached value of an input to a given port.

+- `<void> set(<string> port_name, <T> val)`: Set the value of an output port.

 ### General Utility